 By Loukia Gyftopoulou

-The Accountant asked the heads of UK global accountancy bodies to select some news stories that caught their eye this month, and these were their picks:
+The news through the eyes of industry leaders.
+The Accountant asked the heads of the International Federation of Accountants (IFAC) to select some news stories that caught their eye last month.
+These were their picks: